5/1/2026

 Conference Call Operator

 Thank you.
-One moment for the next question, please.
+We'll move on to the next question, please.
 Our next question is coming from the line of Brian Russo of Jefferies.
 Please go ahead.

 speaker